MauroAbidalCarrer/diary_and_notes/objectives.md

         - SAE on uncensored LLM + steer llm to safety
             - Create dataset of activations on harmfull questino/answers
                 - input/output tokens, residual streams activations, question category
-            - Train SAE
-                - p annealing ?
-            - Eval SAE
-                - calssify question/answer category with linear+softmax
-                - l0 loss eval
-                - eval LLM with reconstructed residual activations
-                    - eval LLM performance
-                        - Hella swag like eval
-                        - sample random question/answers
-                    - eval LLM harmfullness
-                        - Hella swag like eval
-                        - sample random question/answers
+            - Make a Sparse Autoencoder that works
-            - Use openAI architecture:
+                - Use OpenAI architecture and training method
-                - Use topK + ReLu
+                - Use a good evaluation metric
-                - Use layer norm at the begining and rescale with same parameters at the end
+                - Use hyper parameters tuning
-                - tie the encoder and decoder weights
+                - Use parallel training to speed things up
             - Steer LLM
                 - Generate safe answers to harmfull questions
                 - Found harnful/compliant answers SAE features